-If your company pays a monthly vehicle stipend, 40% or more of that money could go to federal and state coffers this tax season.
-With tax returns on everyone's minds, now is a great time to review tax withholding for employees who receive a car allowance or stipend.
+If your company pays a monthly vehicle stipend, 40% or more of that money could go to federal and state coffers.
+With tax withholding reducing so much of an employee's take-home from a car allowance, is this the best system?

 Why 40% of a car allowance goes to taxes

 First of all, let's be clear – unless an employer uses an IRS-accountable vehicle plan, any funds that go to offset employee vehicle expenses are taxable.
-This includes federal income taxes, FICA, and state income taxes, if applicable.
+This includes federal income taxes, FICA, and state income taxes.

 Let's do some simple math.
 A standard monthly stipend for the use of a personal vehicle is subject to a worker's federal filing status.
 Because that stipend or allowance is additional compensation on top of a salary, you have to think of it as taxable at the recipient's highest tax bracket.

-Why pay a taxable car allowance at all?
+Why pay a taxable car allowance if it costs so much?

 If a typical vehicle stipend is worth less than 60% of what the employer actually pays, why pay a taxable allowance at all?
 There are non-taxable plans available, such as the IRS mileage rate, mileage substantiation, and a FAVR car allowance.

 The issue is accountability.
 The IRS rules for accountable plans set up hurdles that many employers would rather not face.
-Accountable plans all involve time-consuming accounting procedures that prove business use of vehicle expenses.
-For starters, all of these methods require the company to keep detailed mileage logs.
+Accountable plans require time-consuming procedures to prove business use of vehicle expenses.
+All these methods require detailed mileage logs and calculations.

-It's easier to just pay the taxable monthly stipend and view the tax waste as the cost of keeping everyone focused on their jobs rather than on extra administrative tasks.
+It's easier to pay the taxable monthly stipend and view the tax waste as the cost of keeping everyone focused on their jobs rather than on administrative tasks.